Should You Shave with Cold or Warm Water? The Right Way to Prevent Skin Irritation

 • Use lukewarm water before shaving

-• Rinse thoroughly with cold water after shaving
+• Rinse thoroughly with cool or cold water after shaving

 • Always use a clean razor

-The key is to reduce inflammation and bacteria buildup.
+The key is to minimize irritation and maintain good shaving hygiene.

-Improper shaving can trap bacteria and irritate hair follicles, which may lead to breakouts.
+Improper shaving can trap bacteria and irritate hair follicles, which may contribute to breakouts.

 If you often deal with breakouts, read this: